secretstartups/handbook/support/workflows/live-upgrade-assistance.html.md

 #### US Federal Process

 1. The end user initiating the request will open a new case using the [Live Upgrade Assistance Request]() form in the Federal Support Portal.
 This will generate a high priority case in the instance.
-1. The triaging engineer will assign the case to themselves and will review the given information
+1. The triaging engineer will assign the case to themselves and will review the given information.
-1. The given information must include all of the [required information](https://about.gitlab.com/support/scheduling-live-upgrade-assistance.html#what-information-do-i-need-to-schedule-live-upgrade-assistance)
+1. The user provided information must include all of the [required information](https://about.gitlab.com/support/scheduling-live-upgrade-assistance.html#what-information-do-i-need-to-schedule-live-upgrade-assistance).
+1. If there is missing, incomplete, or erroneous information the Engineer should highlight the deficiencies and provide any insight that may be helpful to correcting them to the user.
-1. Once all the required information has been confirmed and the engineer is ready to schedule the call they can send a one time use calendly link for the [US Federal Live Upgrade Assistance]() round robin
+1. Once all the required information has been confirmed and the engineer is ready to schedule the call they can send a one time use calendly link for the [US Federal Live Upgrade Assistance]() round robin.
-    - If the user has indicated they are planning a weekend upgrade please note the case in the [#support_us-federal-chat](https://gitlab.slack.com/archives/G01HYGJRN9W) slack channel asking for a volunteer and CC the US Federal Support Manager
+    - If the user has indicated they are planning a weekend upgrade please note the case in the [#support_us-federal-chat](https://gitlab.slack.com/archives/G01HYGJRN9W) slack channel asking for a volunteer and CC the US Federal Support Manager.
-1. Once the user has scheduled the upgrade please put the case in an `on-hold` state while waiting to begin the upgrade assistance live session
+1. Once the user has scheduled the upgrade please put the case in an `on-hold` state while waiting to begin the upgrade assistance live session.
 1. Post call, the Engineer will comment on the issue with a post-mortem of sorts.
 This should detail any issues that occurred or comments that might be relevant for the TAM or Support.

 #### What to do if issues occur during the course of upgrade assistance